periperidip/exploring/guide.md

 crucial part of this whole journey, _trying to pick something to work upon_.

 - **[Map of Computer Science](https://youtu.be/SzJ46YA_RaA)**: A detailed video(sort of?) on CS and its disciplines.
 A must watch
-- **Harvard's CS50(please add a working link here)**: A really good and highly recommended course on introduction to CS.
-It      also provides a hands-on to the student.
+- **[Harvard's CS50](https://www.youtube.com/playlist?list=PLhQjrBD2T382VRUw5ZpSxQSFrxMOdFObl)**: A really good and highly recommended course on introduction to CS.
+It also provides a hands-on experience to the student.

 ### Contributing to Open Source